 The academic year for CSU IP students at NTU consists of two 18-week semesters.
 The fall semester normally runs from early September to mid-January.
 The spring semester usually starts mid-February and ends in late June.
-NTU Academic Calendar: http://www.aca.ntu.edu.tw/eaca/calendar.asp
+Refer to the NTU Academic Calendar.